 This award honors citizens who make democracy work in the difficult area of drug law and policy reform.

 Robert C. Randall pioneered the medical marijuana issue in America.
 He was a model citizen who has took on the federal government and assisted in the defense of people accused of criminal offenses involving marijuana.
 In receiving treatment for glaucoma, Robert C. Randall became the first medical marijuana patient in the United States.
 After winning his case against the federal government, Mr. Randall continued to fight for others in need as founder and representative of the Alliance for Cannabis Therapeutics.
 In the early 1990s, he also founded the Marijuana AIDS Research Service, intended to help place people living with HIV/AIDS in programs and studies that administer medical marijuana.
 This service’s closure was a driving force in the adoption of California’s Proposition 215, the first medical marijuana ballot initiative.

-- 2017 Kathie Kane-Willis, co-founded of the Illinois Consortium on Drug Policy and advanced several harm reduction policies in the Midwest, including 911 Good Samaritan laws, naloxone access laws, ensuring methadone access for Medicaid-eligible individuals, and bringing attention to drug-induced homicide laws.
+- 2017 Kathie Kane-Willis, co-founder of the Illinois Consortium on Drug Policy and advanced several harm reduction policies in the Midwest, including 911 Good Samaritan laws, naloxone access laws, ensuring methadone access for Medicaid-eligible individuals, and bringing attention to drug-induced homicide laws

 - 2015 VOCAL-NY, Grassroots membership organization that has helped reduce New York’s unconstitutional and racially-biased marijuana arrests, raised awareness about overdose prevention, restored the rights of formerly incarcerated people and provided voices to those most impacted and stigmatized by the war on drugs